Doozie7/ExampleConfigServer/README.md

 # Example ConfigServer
-.Net Core Web API example

 ## Overview
-The system is a simple customer configuration api, each customer can have a whole tree of configuration information stored against their account.
-The api allows the consumer to manage the information and query the config.
+This set of code and documentation is used for demonstration purposes only.
+Its a simple customer configuration api and supporting tools.
+Each customer can have a whole tree of configuration information stored against their account.
+The api allows a consumer to manage and query the config.

 ## Code Structure
 The source code is made up of a number of projects.